Why Do We Need Weight Decay in Modern Deep Learning?: Weight decay in the over-training regime

-Understanding the impact of WD on the optimization dynamics is crucial for grasping its benefits in generalization.
-We start by examining the parameter norm evolution in Fig.~\ref{fig:norm}.
-It rapidly decays to stabilize within a small, approximately constant interval.
-After the rapid decrease, the optimization resembles the dynamics of SGD projected onto a sphere with a certain radius.
-We assert that this stage is pivotal for training with weight decay and hypothesize the following key mechanism: The rest of the section is dedicated to empirically confirming this implicit regularization mechanism.
+Indeed, examining the parameter norm evolution in Fig.~\ref{fig:cifar10_L2}, we notice how it rapidly decreases to stabilize within a small, approximately constant interval.
+Similarly, the Train CE in Fig.~\ref{fig:cifar10_CE} displays a stabilization effect beyond which it cannot decrease without a reduction in the learning rate.
+We hypothesize that WD enables an optimization dynamic akin to that on the surface of a sphere of certain radius thus triggering the following essential mechanism: Next, we empirically characterize this implicit regularization mechanism.